 Not all batteries are created equal and if you want find out how much juice your LiFePO4 battery, or any battery for that matter, can really produce then read on.

 There are a couple of ways you can check capacity, both involve fully charging the battery and then depleting it down to it’s cut-off voltage.
 Typically, tests are done at a .2C discharge rate, which is to say 20% of the capacity of the battery.
 So, if you have a 100Ah battery, you typically want to discharge it at 20 Amps per hour (20Ah).
 LiFePO4 batteries are a bit more robust than lead-acid and you can discharge at a higher C rate without much change in the useable capacity.
-It has to with Puekert Effect and a little beyond the scope of this article.
+It has to do with Peukert's Effect and a little beyond the scope of this article.

 The Real World LiFePO4 Capacity Test

 The advantages of the real-world test are that it doesn’t cost anything, you can do it with just about any known load source, and they’re fairly reliable.
 They’re reliable, as long as you have an accurate amp rating from the load, so be sure you know how many amps the load your using is consuming.
 Disadvantages are that you have to keep a close eye on the battery so you know exactly when it stopped outputting power for the calculations.
 This is also not a very technical test with specific numbers to report, it’s more of a feel-good test.